 Children are introduced to an additional 25 graphemes.
 These consist of both single letters and digraphs, groups of letters (generally pairs) which represent a single sound.
 They learn consonant digraphs such as "sh" and "th" first, and then vowel digraphs such as "oa" and "oo".

 This is also the stage at which children begin to learn sight words.
 These are common words that cannot always be sounded out according to the synthetic phonics method.
 These include words such as she, they, and you among others.

 At this stage children practice the skills they have learnt and learn to blend groups of consonants such as tr, str and lk.
 They also continue to learn more sight words.

 Once children can read words automatically without having to sound them out, they learn more vowel digraphs and different ways to write the same sound.
 For example, the words wail, way and whale all show different ways of representing the same ay sound.
 They also learn alternative pronunciations for the same graphemes, such as the ea in tea, head and break.
 They also continue adding sight words to their repertoire.

 At this stage pupils are able to read familiar words automatically, and decode most new words silently without having to sound them out aloud, although they may need to sound out complex unfamiliar words.
 The goal at this stage is for children to improve their reading fluency by reading a wide variety of material, both fiction and non-fiction, to develop their spelling accuracy and writing skill.

 Phonics Screening Check

 Across England, all Year 1 children take part in the Phonics Screening Check in the Summer Term.
 The check is designed to give teachers and parents information on how your child is progressing in phonics.
-It will helps to identify whether your child needs additional support so that they do not fall behind in this vital early reading skill.
+It will help to identify whether your child needs additional support so that they do not fall behind in this vital early reading skill.